 10.10.3 Except as set forth in this Section 10.10, no assignment or transfer of rights or obligations under this Agreement by Virginia Power shall relieve Virginia Power from full liability and financial responsibility for the performance thereof after any such transfer or assignment unless and until the transferee or assignee shall agree in writing to assume the obligations and duties of Virginia Power under this Agreement and Generator Owner has consented in writing to such assumption; said consent not to be unreasonably withheld.

-10.10.4 If either Party terminates its existence as a corporate entity by merger, acquisition, sale, consolidation or otherwise, or if all or substantially all of such Party’s assets are transferred to another person or business entity, without complying with 10.10.2 and 10.10.3, the other Party shall have the right, enforceable in a court of competent jurisdiction, to enjoin the first Party’s successor from using the property in any manner that interferes with, impedes, or restricts such other Party’s ability to carry out its ongoing business operations, rights and obligations.
+10.10.4 [If either Party terminates its existence as a corporate entity by merger, acquisition, sale, consolidation or otherwise, or if all or substantially all of such Party’s assets are transferred to another person or business entity, without complying with 10.10.2 and 10.10.3, the other Party shall have the right, enforceable in a court of competent jurisdiction, to enjoin the first Party’s successor from using the property in any manner that interferes with, impedes, or restricts such other Party’s ability to carry out its ongoing business operations, rights and obligations.
+[It is not clear what this provision is trying to address.
+It should be discussed and clarified.]

 10.10.5 This Agreement and all of the provisions hereof are binding upon, and inure to the benefit of, the Parties and their respective successors and permitted assigns.